tc39/proposal-function-once/README.md

 # Function.prototype.once for JavaScript
 ECMAScript Stage-1 Proposal.
+2022.

-J. S. Choi, 2022.
+Co-champions: Hemanth HM; J. S. Choi.

 ## Rationale
 It is often useful to ensure that callbacks execute only once, no matter how